Our occupational and speech pathologists will work with your child to help them learn to feed themselves so they can become more independent.

 Feeding an infant or child or teaching them to eat independently can sometimes be challenging.
 Mealtimes may become stressful for both the parent and child, or even turn into battles which both the parent and child dread.

-At NAPA Center, we offer relationship-based developmental feeding services to address feeding issues.
+At NAPA Centre, we offer relationship-based developmental feeding services to address feeding issues.
 Our occupational and speech pathologists take a comprehensive approach targeting muscular coordination, sensory processes, and social experiences associated with eating.
-We also offer VitalStim for the treatment of dysphasia and swallowing difficulties.
+We are also one of the few clinics in Australia that offer VitalStim therapy for the treatment of dysphasia and swallowing difficulties.

 Meaning they fight eating during mealtimes or refuse to eat all together.